 But the Mets have money issues, with no end in sight to ownership's Bernard Madoff litigation and a reduced payroll on tap.
 Meeting Reyes' demands may not be possible.

 In any case, the chase is about to begin.
 Reyes is about to enter free agency for the first time in his career, and the Mets are gearing up to make one of the most significant decisions in franchise history -- for better or for worse.

-Free agents: Chris Capuano, LHP; Miguel Batista, RHP; Chris Young, RHP; Ryota Igarashi, RHP; Jason Isringhausen, RHP; Scott Hairston, OF; Willie Harris, OF; Jose Reyes, SS
+Contract issues Free agents: Chris Capuano, LHP; Miguel Batista, RHP; Chris Young, RHP; Ryota Igarashi, RHP; Jason Isringhausen, RHP; Scott Hairston, OF; Willie Harris, OF; Jose Reyes, SS

 Eligible for arbitration: Manny Acosta, RHP; Taylor Buchholz, RHP; Mike Pelfrey, RHP; Ronny Paulino, C; Angel Pagan, OF

-Bullpen: Alderson has been on record saying he will direct many of his available resources this winter to the bullpen.
+Areas of need Bullpen: Alderson has been on record saying he will direct many of his available resources this winter to the bullpen.
 His ability to do so will depend largely upon whether the Mets re-sign Reyes, but relief pitching -- specifically, finding a closer and at least one reliable middle reliever -- will remain a priority in either case.

 Starting pitching: The Mets have the makings of a workable five-man rotation returning in Johan Santana, R.A.
 Dickey, Pelfrey, Jon Niese and Dillon Gee.
 But the organization boasts precious little pitching depth at the upper levels of the Minors, meaning even if the Mets do not sign a middle-of-the-rotation starter, they should at least ink a back-end type for insurance.